Buy now. All formats available.

-Publish Date: 2019
+Publish Date: September 10, 2019

-Add to your To Read list on Goodreads
+Add to your To-Read list on Goodreads

 Two strong women, generations apart, living parallel lives.

 When Marla Madison’s husband of twenty-two years dies, she finds her life has become very small.
 Her daughter is grown and she’s spent the past two decades around his friends, his interests, and his home.
 Feeling lost, she throws herself into fixing up the one-hundred and fifty-year-old family manor on the lake.
 While remodeling, she discovers an old journal in a secret drawer and is instantly intrigued.
 The handwritten book describes the life of another Mrs. Madison from over a century ago, the first woman to live in Marla’s home.
-As she reads the journal with the book club women she’s recently befriended, Marla finds that her life parallels that of the woman who wrote those words so many years ago, and Marla finds inspiration from her strength.
+As she reads the journal with the book club women she’s recently befriended, Marla finds that her life parallels that of the woman who wrote those words decades ago and Marla finds inspiration from her strength.

 An inspiring family saga of two determined woman who found meaning in their lives by following their passions and not allowing society, or propriety, to hold them back.